Hathernware and hosiery

 He started work at 8 as a bird scarer, and soon after was a nail maker - at age 10 he made 1000 nails in a day thereby winning the plum pudding prize handed out by his employer (his father).
 At 12 years old he learnt to work the handframe of the type seen in the photo, mainly working in silk.
 His experiences as teacher in Chapel are described in an article elsewhere on this site

-Sam Price maker of ties and sweet music on eve of 80th birthday
+Sam Price born in 1870 'maker of knitted ties and sweet music' pictured on the eve of his 80th birthday

 From newspaper article.
 Sam made 6 pairs of silk hose presented to King George V on his visit to Nottingham. he was also a member of a prize-winning vocal quartet